 Breastfeeding can be one of the most precious experiences for any mom.
-As a mom who continued breastfeeding for my kid for more than 2 years, I have many tips and information to share for other moms who love breastfeeding.
-Storing breast milk is such another common problem which most moms face.
+As a mom who continued breastfeeding my kid for more than 2 years, I have many tips and information to share with other moms who love breastfeeding.
+Storing breast milk is such another common problem that most moms face.
 Not only working moms, those who stay at home also should know how to store breast milk properly in order to avoid germs and other infections.

-Actually I continued latching with my kid; however at the first weeks of breastfeeding I had to store breast milk due to some reasons.
-During the time I expressed breast milk and stored in freezer in safe breast milk storage bags.
-There were some days which we had to store breast milk in a cool box in order to take with us until we feed our kid.
+Actually, I continued latching with my kid; however, in the first weeks of breastfeeding, I had to store breast milk due to some reasons.
+During that time I expressed breast milk and stored it in the freezer in safe breast milk storage bags.
+There were some days when we had to store breast milk in a cool box in order to take it with us until we feed our kid.
 So, finally with my experiences here are some of the breastmilk storage guidelines which can be helpful for you all breastfeeding moms!

 Guidelines for Storing Breast milk

 Breastmilk can be stored in a number of ways: